There is an apocalypse coming. Ok, maybe that’s too strong. But c’mon – have you seen all the unicorn mom stuff across the web?! Is that normal?

 Isn’t getting boring to decide if you’re a perfect or imperfect mom?
 To worry if you are judged or not and by who?
 Have women 200 years ago worried about that stuff too or is it more a millennials’ thing?

-Couldn’t we just accept that motherhood (and parenthood at all) is a mission and treat it as one?
+Couldn’t we just accept that motherhood (and parenthood at all) is a mission and treat it like one?
 Otherwise, we are really close to the apocalypse of some kind.
 Mompocalypse if you will.

 7 ways to survive in the unicorn mom world.

-Yet, we’re living in the world of unicorn moms and similar stuff, so here’s what I would advise to do to survive (take it with the pinch of the salt, please) :
+Yet, we’re living in the world of unicorn moms and similar stuff, so here’s what I would advise doing to survive (take it with the pinch of the salt, please) :

 - If you see drama – run away fast!
 You don’t need it.